CincinnatiKid428/CF_Python/README.md

 - ☑ Use Python’s exception handling features to handle common errors

 ### Exercise 1.5:
-- ☐ Build a custom class for your recipes, which contains its own data attributes for name, ingredients, cooking time, and difficulty, as well as other custom methods to interact with this data
+- ☑ Build a custom class for your recipes, which contains its own data attributes for name, ingredients, cooking time, and difficulty, as well as other custom methods to interact with this data

 ### Exercise 1.6:
-- ☐ Set up a MySQL database and connect your scripts to it
+- ☑ Set up a MySQL database and connect your scripts to it (created locally in a container with Docker)
-- ☐ Build an application that creates, reads, updates, and deletes recipes, as well as searching for them by a single ingredient
+- ☑ Build an application that creates, reads, updates, and deletes recipes, as well as searching for them by a single ingredient

 ### Exercise 1.7: